boldenamsterdam/googlemapsapi/README.md

 ## Requirements

-This plugin requires Craft CMS 3 or later and an active API key from google maps
+This plugin requires Craft CMS 3 or later and an active API key from google maps.

 ## Overview

 Use this wrapper to access google maps web services that are only accessible with a server-side connection.
-At the moment only the following is supported supported through this plugin:
+At the moment the following endpoints are supported with this plugin:
 - geocode
 - timezone
 - places